Civil EngineeringFind a programme

 Water and Environment

 The Water and Environmental Engineering research group is concerned with characterising and simulating the water environment in a changing world.
 We advance the sustainable use of water resources, provide design variables for infrastructure and enhance the security of society regarding floods and other environmental hazards.
-Focus areas include: hydrology, water and health, climate change impacts, water quality, risk from natural hazards, and new observational methods.
+Focus areas include: hydrology, water and health, climate change impacts, human impacts, water quality, risk from natural hazards, and new observational methods.

 Water and environmental security is crucial for the sustainable and safe existence of both people and nature.
 Ensuring water security requires protection from floods and water scarcity, and the sufficient supply of fresh water of appropriate quality to ensure environmental and human health.
 The future of our society is less likely to be threatened by armed conflict than by population growth, climate change, water shortages and pollution, as well as poverty and rising food prices.
 The water and environment research group focuses on developing the theory and tools needed to address the complex issue of water security in a changing world.
 The group consists of an interdisciplinary team of engineers and scientists who combine process understanding, mathematical modelling, novel monitoring approaches and engineering principles to solve societal water problems.